Waiter Visa Sponsorship Jobs in Florida

 What visa types are most common for waiter roles in Florida?

-The J-1 Exchange Visitor visa is the most common pathway for waiters in Florida, typically through the Summer Work Travel or Hospitality programs operated by designated sponsor organizations.
-The H-2B temporary nonimmigrant worker visa is another option, used by seasonal resorts and restaurants that can demonstrate a temporary need for foreign labor.
-H-1B sponsorship is rarely applicable to waiter roles, as the position generally does not meet specialty occupation requirements.
+The J-1 visa Exchange Visitor visa is the most common pathway for waiters in Florida, typically through the Summer Work Travel or Hospitality programs operated by designated sponsor organizations.
+The H-2B visa temporary nonimmigrant worker visa is another option, used by seasonal resorts and restaurants that can demonstrate a temporary need for foreign labor.
+H-1B visa sponsorship is rarely applicable to waiter roles, as the position generally does not meet specialty occupation requirements.

 Which cities in Florida have the most waiter sponsorship jobs?